michaelrockson/michaelrockson/README.md

 ## About Me

 I'm Michael Rockson a Software Developer based in Accra, Ghana.
-I build web applications that help businesses improve their product & service delivery.
+I build web applications that help businesses improve their product and service delivery.
 My focus is on building systems that are practical, reliable and easy to evolve as needs grow.
 </br>

 ## Areas & Expertise